Zinc: essential for health

 Nourishing Your Body from A to Zinc

 Zinc aids growth and development, and is an important nutrient during pregnancy for both mother and baby.
-Zinc is also important for male health, fertility and sperm production, increasing sperm motility and concentration, production, increasing sperm motility and concentration, therefore enhancing the chances of conception.
+Zinc is also important for male health, fertility and sperm production - increasing sperm motility and concentration, therefore enhancing the chances of conception.